-The 2018 EI rates including the maximum earnings that premiums can be deducted on were released by the Canada Employment Insurance Commission.
-The mandated 7 year break even objective has resulted in an increase in 2018 rates.
+The 2019 EI rates including the maximum earnings that premiums can be deducted on were released by the Canada Employment Insurance Commission.
+The mandated 7 year break even objective has resulted in an decrease in 2019 rates.

 Click here for 2024 EI rates.